Rounding up your friends to relieve those damning late-night hunger pangs?

-Located in Newton Food Centre, a famous hawker centre in its own right, it also has popular late night haunts for you night bugs.
+Located in Newton Food Centre, a famous hawker centre in its own right, it also has popular late-night supper haunts for you night bugs.

 We’d say that anyone who doesn’t like such a winning combination deserves to get their citizenship revoked, but we’ll give you one chance to give this place a try.
 (Just kidding!)

-Price range: SGD12 for a small portion of BBQ stingray
+Price range: S$12 for a small portion of BBQ stingray

 Opening hours: Daily: 5PM – 2AM | Closed on alternate Tuesdays

-Another popular haunt for post-club party goers, due to its proximity to clubs, Spize serves a wide selection of food ranging from Mediterranean, Indian, Thai food, and many other Singaporean street food.
+Another popular supper haunt for post-club party goers due to its proximity to nightclubs, Spize serves a wide selection of food ranging from Mediterranean, Indian, Thai food, and many other Singaporean street food.

-With such a wide selection of food, this is the supper place you go with your friends when your friends tell you the ever-so-annoying “anything lor”.
-Because this Spize is literally “anything”, embodied, so they have no reason to complain, really.
+With such a wide selection of food, this is the supper place you go with your friends when your friends reply to you with the ever-so-annoying “Anything!
+You decide!”
+Because Spize is literally “anything” embodied, so they have no reason to complain, really.

 Opening hours: River Valley: Mon – Fri: 6pm to 6am, Sat – Sun: 6pm to 7am